 What should I do if I find an unknown device in my Google account?

-- If you find a device you don't recognize, disconnect it from your account immediately.
+- If you find a device you don't recognize, unplug it from your account immediately.

-- Change yourself password from Google to maintain the security of your account.
+- Change your password from Google to maintain the security of your account.

 - Consider activating the two-step verification for an additional layer of security.